mfabinski/CrowdInsurance/README.md

 ## Live Demo

-You can see our video about SmartInsurance on YouTube.
+You can see a video about SmartInsurance on YouTube.

 ## Interested?
 Try it out

 Or register for a free account on http://crowdinsurance.cloudf.de/

 ## Contribution Guide

+Interested in contribution to our project.
+Feel free to request developer access and contribute to SmartInsurance.

 ### Getting started